benjaminfoo/gamehat-guide/README.md

 # Post-Setup
 These steps enhance the overall experience of the system.
-The previous steps are targeted towards general use, but because im a very picky person, I like to modify some things to increase usability, boot- update- and compile-times, etc:
+The previous steps are targeted towards increased usability, boot- update- and compile-times, etc:

 #### Change the default password
 ``passwd``